 Non-residents trading in the UK: profits of the PE: Attribution - method of calculation of chargeable profits

 Before you can quantify the profits that arise through the UK activities you will need to gain a detailed understanding of what the non-resident’s trading activities in the UK comprise.
 Information about how the UK activities fit in with any other trading activities outside of the UK could be highly relevant if they can be obtained.
 If you were not provided with that detailed understanding then you would have to investigate the facts.
-The normal transfer pricing risk assessment guidance at INTM461000 applies equally to permanent establishment / branch or agency cases.
-Fundamental to the separate entity principle (INTM267040) is that the UK chargeable profits are calculated as though the UK operations were conducted on arms length terms with any connected parties and the remainder of the entity of which the permanent establishment / branch or agency is part.
-The guidance at INTM466040 explains how to set about a functional analysis of a multinational group and how to establish comparable uncontrolled prices after making any adjustments that are necessary to account for conditions that may not have been the same or similar to those in the independent comparables selected.
+The normal transfer pricing risk assessment guidance at INTM482000+ applies equally to permanent establishment / branch or agency cases.
+Fundamental to the separate entity principle (INTM267040) is that the UK chargeable profits are calculated as though the UK operations were conducted on arm’s length terms with any connected parties and the remainder of the entity of which the permanent establishment / branch or agency is part.
+The guidance at INTM484040 explains how to set about a functional analysis from information in a TP report.
+INTM485000+ provides guidance as to how to establish comparable uncontrolled prices after making any adjustments that are necessary to account for conditions that may not have been the same or similar to those in the independent comparables selected.
 That guidance applies equally to the functional analysis between a permanent establishment / branch or agency and the rest of the entity outside the UK.

 Starting point - accounts for UK activities